SENDCO/Head of Achievement Support

 King Edward VII School is a thriving, over-subscribed School with a diverse intake.
 It is a stimulating place in which to work, offering many opportunities to students and staff alike.
 The School enjoys an excellent reputation and sees the calibre of its staff as a key strength.
 King Edward VII School has two sites within the S10 area, approximately 1.5 miles apart.
 At King Edward VII School we offer an excellent benefits package, including a pension, eye test vouchers and a wellbeing package.
 We also offer a full employee assistance programme (EAP).

-We have a vacancy for a confident, enthusiastic, suitably qualified and experienced teacher of History to join the successful History and Politics Department from September 2025.
+We have a vacancy for a confident, enthusiastic, suitably qualified and experienced teacher of History and Geography to join the successful History and Politics and Geography Departments from September 2025.

 The successful candidate will:

-• be an excellent History teacher across the full age and ability range
+• be an excellent History and Geography teacher across the full age and ability range

-• have a passionate commitment to making History stimulating and relevant for all
+• have a passionate commitment to making History and Geography stimulating and relevant for all

 • be familiar with Key Stages 3, 4 and 5 of the National Curriculum, GCSE and A Level requirements